Clint Smith (writer)

-Clinton "Clint" Smith III (born August 25, 1988) is an American writer, poet and scholar.
-He is the author of the number one New York Times Best Seller, How the Word Is Passed, which won the 2021 National Book Critics Circle Award for Nonfiction and was named one of the top ten books of 2021 by the New York Times.
-He is also the author of two poetry collections, Counting Descent, which was published in 2016 and Above Ground, which was published in March 2023.
+Clinton Smith III (born August 25, 1988) is an American writer, poet and scholar.
+He is the author of the number one New York Times Best Seller How the Word Is Passed, which won the 2021 National Book Critics Circle Award for Nonfiction and was named one of the top ten books of 2021 by the New York Times.
+He is also the author of two poetry collections, Counting Descent, which was published in 2016, and Above Ground, which was published in 2023.

 Early life and education

 Of African American heritage, Smith grew up Catholic in New Orleans, where he went to Benjamin Franklin High School for his first three years of high school and later attended the Awty International School in Houston, Texas for his senior year because he and his family fled New Orleans due to Hurricane Katrina.
-He attended Davidson College, graduating in 2010 with a B.A. in English and subsequently obtained a Ph.D. from Harvard University.
+He attended Davidson College, graduating in 2010 with a BA in English, and subsequently obtained a PhD from Harvard University.